NEW - To learn more about the Domestic Expression of the Brothers and Sisters of Charity please visit our new website here: www.BSCDomestic.org

 Domestic Members with Founder and Monastic community at a recent National Gathering at Little Portion Hermitage

 Another new development of the Domestic expression is the cluster.
-This is a cell group that chooses to live close to one another in their city for the purpose of more frequent prayer and shared lives.
+This is a cell group of people that choose to live close to one another in their city for the purpose of more frequent prayer and shared lives.
 A daily common prayer and mutual family support is indicative of this expression.
 We have one cluster in the Chicago area and one in Kerrville, Texas.

 Though we believe that the full manifestation of our charism is in monasticism, we recognize that the Domestic expression holds the greatest potential for the average Christian and Catholic who want to get more serious about their faith in Christ and the radical gospel life.
 We are excited about this movement of cell groups, clusters, and Houses of Prayer committed to living the gospel of Jesus in a more radical, but not fanatical way.
 So come on in, the water's fine!